June 30, 2025

 Understanding AI Resume Screening

-AI resume screening has become a core component of modern recruitment, especially in companies handling large volumes of applications.
 It uses advanced technologies to streamline the hiring process, ensuring faster results.
 But how exactly does this work, and what are the key pros and cons?

-How Does AI Screen Resume?
+How Does AI Screen Resume Work?

 AI tools typically use a combination of natural language processing (NLP) and machine learning algorithms to analyze resumes.
 Here's how it works: